Thursday, March 30, 2023

 Student Loans- The Eduscam

 Once again, I find myself embarrassingly in agreement, at least in one narrow principle, with John Stossell, that apostle of free market price gouging and exploitation.
 Unexpectedly, in a recent column he stated that success can be obtained without accumulation crushing student debt.
 I agree with the statement, although why he felt it a topic for an op-ed I don’t know, since I feel that statement is a priori true without explanation.
-But…being me, I thought I’d elaborate in several areas, especially as SCOTUS is about to consider a case involving the Biden administration’s intended “forgiveness” of some student loan debt.
+But…being me, I thought I’d elaborate in several areas, especially as SCOTUS recently dealt a case which resulted in them kiboshing the Biden administration’s intended “forgiveness” of some student loan debt.
+What is overlooked is that the "forgiveness" would apply debt remaining after the principal on the loan had been repaid.

 The first is that far too much student debt is incurred by young folks who apparently think that there is special knowledge available in another state which no one in their home state comprehends or can confer.